Doken-Tokuyama/Brutus-with-fastecdsa/README.md

 Brutus with fastecdsa
 Brutus Bitcoin Private Key Brute Forcer with fastecdsa

-Brutus with fastecdsais a modified copy of Plutus with fastecdsa from imcmurray
+Brutus with fastecdsa is a modified copy of Plutus with fastecdsa from imcmurray

 Origin: https://github.com/imcmurray/Plutus-fastecdsa